About John HarrisonA true Barrovian.

 - Nevertheless, his work led to two inventions which engineering has relied on ever since: the bimetallic strip and the caged roller bearing.

 - Harrison finally received most of the prize money by speaking directly to King George III who gave him his support.

-Three of Harrison’s timepieces, together with the H4 watch, which became the basis from which all marine chronometers were devised, can be seen in working order at the National Maritime Museum, Greenwich. www.rmg.co.uk/harrison
+Three of Harrison’s marine chronometers can be seen in working order at the National Maritime Museum, Greenwich. http://www.rmg.co.uk/harrison